pgjdbc/pgjdbc/README.md

 ## Compiling with Ant on the command line

 PgJDBC doesn't natively support compilation from IDEs like Eclipse, NetBeans or IntelliJ.
-You should compile with ant on the command line.
+You should compile with ant on the command line or create your own IDE project.
+Tips for use with some IDEs follow below.

 Before you can compile the driver you must download the source code from git.
 You cannot compile from a jar or a .zip distribution.
 Run: